Advantages of Prime Lenses For Wedding Photography

 Switching to primes

-If you are serious about documentary wedding photography primes will help you get closer and capture more.
+If you are serious about documentary wedding photography, prime lenses will help you get closer to your subject and capture more images.
 Switching to primes has been a real game-changer for me.
 It has improved my photography, and my approach to my weddings massively.
-Get a cheap 50mm and have some fun, I promise you will improve your photography too!
+Get a cheap 35 or 50mm f1.8 and have some fun, I promise you will improve your photography too!